-- You are an employee deducting expenses attributable to your job. - You do not get reimbursed by your employer for any expenses (amounts your employer included in box 1 of your Form W-2 are not considered reimbursements). - If you are claiming vehicle expense, a You own your vehicle, and b You are using the standard mileage rate for 1995 and also used it for the year you first placed the vehicle in service.
+- You are an employee deducting expenses attributable to your job. - You do not get reimbursed by your employer for any expenses (amounts your employer included in box 1 of your Form W-2 are not considered reimbursements). - If you are claiming vehicle expense, - a You own your vehicle, and - b You are using the standard mileage rate for 1996 and also used it for the year you first placed the vehicle in service

-Part II Figure Your Expenses

-1 Vehicle expense using the standard mileage rate.
-Complete Part III and multiply line 8a by 30¢ (.30) 1 2 Parking fees, tolls, and transportation, including train, bus, etc., that did not involve overnight travel 2 3 Travel expense while away from home overnight, including lodging, airplane, car rental, etc. Do not include meals and entertainment 3 4 Business expenses not included on lines 1 through 3.
-Do not include meals and entertainment 4 5 Meals and entertainment expenses: \$ x 50% (.50) 5 6 Total expenses.
+Tod are using the standard filledge rate for 1770 and also used it for the year you hist placed to iic vci noic ii II JOI VICC.
+Pai t II Figure Your Expenses 1 Vehicle expense using the standard mileage rate.
+Complete Part III and multiply line 8a by 31¢ (.31) 1 2 Parking fees, tolls, and transportation, including train, bus, etc., that did not involve overnight travel or commuting to and from work 2 3 Travel expense while away from home overnight, including lodging, airplane, car rental, etc. Do not include meals and entertainment 3 4 Business expenses not included on lines 1 through 3.
+Do not include meals and entertainment .
+4 5 Meals and entertainment expenses: \$ x 50% (.50) 5 6 Total expenses .
 Add lines 1 through 5.
-Enter here and on line 20 of Schedule A (Form 1040) , or Form 1040-T, Section B, line n.
-(Qualified performing artists and individuals with disabilities, see the instructions for special rules on where to enter this amount.).
-6 Par t III Information on Your Vehicle.
-Complete this part ONLY if you are claiming veh icle e expense on line 1 7 7 When did you place your vehicle in service for business purposes? (month, day, year) ► / / 8 Of the total number of miles you drove your vehicle during 1995, enter the number of miles you used your vehicle for: а a Business b Commuting c Other
+Enter here and on line 20 of Schedule A (Form 1040) .
+(Qualified performing artists and individuals with disabilities, see the instructions for special rules on where to enter this amount.)
+6 Pa Information on Your Vehicle.
+Complete this part ONLY if you are claiming veh icle e expen se on line e 1.
+7 When did you place your vehicle in service for business purposes? (month, day, year) ▶ / / 8 Of the total number of miles you drove your vehicle during 1996, enter the number of miles you usec l your vehicle fo r: а Business b Commuting c Other - 9 Do you (or your spouse) have another vehicle available for personal use? ☐ Yes □ No 10 Was your vehicle available for use during off-duty hours? ☐ Yes □ No 11a Do you have evidence to support your deduction? ☐ Yes □ No b If "Yes," is the evidence written? ☐ Yes □ No For I Panerwork Reduction Act Notice see back of form Cat.
+No. 206040 For m 2106-F 7 (1996)